stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 ### Component Layout

-As noted in the previous chapter the configuration of the vertex input pipeline stage is currently quite laborious and requires hard-coded the vertex attribute formats.
+As noted in the previous chapter the configuration of the vertex input pipeline stage is currently quite laborious and requires hard-coding the vertex attribute formats.
 However the necessary information is already implicit in the vertex components which just needs to be made explicit.

 A new type is introduced to represent the data layout of some arbitrary object: